 The library carries a huge number of GIS texts, both in print and online.

-ArcGIS 10 Desktop is the latest version of the most widely used GIS product, made by company called Esri.
-It is a Windows-only suite of programs:
+ArcGIS-Pro and ArcGIS 10.x Desktop are the most widely used GIS products, made by company called Esri.
+They are Windows-only suite of programs.

 There are also a number of extensions for particular tasks: